amitrai99/interview/lib/src/algos_ds/strings/questions.md

 16. Write a program to check if a String contains another String? # KMP

-17. How  to return highest occurred character in a String?
+17. How  to return highest frequency character in a String? *

-18. Write a program to remove a given characters from String?
+18. Write a program to remove a given characters from String? *

 19. Write a program to find longest palindrome in a string?